mp-se/gravitymon/src_docs/source/index.rst

 * Modern web based UI when in configuration mode.
 No need to start the access point changing settings.
 * REST API to enable scripted configuration
 * Send data to multiple endpoints and services at once
+* Directly test all endpoints from user interface to simplify troubleshooting
+* Complete format customization for all endpoints using templates
 * Setup guides for how to send data to many popular services.
 Currently 8+ are documented.
 * Automatic temperature adjustment of gravity reading
 * OTA support from webserver
+* Firmware update via web interface
 * Built in function to create gravity formulas, no need for additional software, just enter tilt/gravity and let GravityMon create the formula.
 * Visual graph showing how formula will be interpreted based on entered values
 * Using the temperature sensor in gyro instead of DS18B20 (faster)
 * SSL support in standard HTTP and MQTT connections.
-* Option to customize data posted to endpoints using template from the UI.
 * Built in performance measurements (used to optimise code)

 For a complete breakdown see the :ref:`functionallity`